-DN15 and DN16 turn 25 and 24 days old today.
-During week three (fourteen to twenty-one days), the eaglets shed much of their natal down, gained a lot of weight (reaching as much as five pounds by around 21 days), began sprouting pinfeathers, and hit the maximum growth period for footpads and legs.
-The two are playing with nesting materials, splattering outer crib rails with expert poop shoots, casting impressively large pellets, and widening nest explorations as their vision, coordination, and strength improve.
-Although they aren’t yet standing on their feet, both eaglets have become impressive booty scooters as they shuffle around the nest on their lengthening tarsi…weather permitting!
+During week three (fourteen to twenty-one days), DH2 shed most of its natal down, gained a lot of weight, hit the maximum growth period for footpads and legs, and swallowed its first indigestible materials: a fishtail, bones, and tendons.
+Our little eaglet is playing with nesting materials, splattering outer crib rails with expert poop shoots, and widening nest explorations as its vision, coordination, and strength all improve.
+Although DH2 isn’t yet standing on its feet, it has become an impressive booty scooter as it shuffles around the nest on its lengthening tarsi…weather permitting!

-Watchers are starting to ask if the eaglets are going to fledge soon given their size.
-As hard as it is to believe, we still have over 50 days until DN15 and DN16 fledge.
+As hard as it is to believe, we still have 50 or more days until DH2 fledges.
 Eagles grow very rapidly in their first thirty-five to forty days of life, gaining weight and building bones, muscles, tissue, and features like tarsi, footpads, toes, and claws.
 But during an eagle’s fifth week of life (28 to 35 days), feather growth starts to overtake structural growth.
 Pinfeathers sprout on eaglet wings, tails, and backs; beak, leg, and footpad growth all slow; and wing growth speeds up.
 So what can we look forward to in week four (21 to 28 days)?

-- The eaglets may start standing on their feet.
+- DH2 may start standing on its feet.
 This will change nest exploration and poop-shoots.
 Look out below!

-- Natal down mohawks will vanish and dark deck feather growth will accelerate.
-Look for the eaglets’ feather ‘cloaks’ to start filling in.
+- Its natal down mohawk will vanish and its dark deck feather growth will accelerate.
+Look for DH2’s feather ‘cloak’ to start filling in.

 - We will be treated to the beginning of wingercizing sessions!
-Once the eaglets can stand, they can really begin exploring their wings.
+Once DH2 can stand, it will really begin exploring its wings.

 The general stages of eagle development are: